VeritasSoftware/AspNetCore.ApiGateway/Docs/README_EventSourcing.md

 If you are going to publish or subscribe on the downstream Event Store Server stream,

 you have to specify the **ReceiveKey**.

-Also, you can turn off the Gateway Hub.

 ```C#
 orchestrator.StartGatewayHub = false;